Interest Rate Risk

 - The vast majority of U.S. savings are held by consumers, including contributions to pension plans.

 - Retirement savings have swelled as the Baby Boom generation nears retirement age.
-Typically, there has been a tendency to accelerate the pace of savings and begin to make asset allocation changes toward less risky, more income-generative assets (e.g., bonds), as one gets closer to retiring.
+Typically, there has been a tendency to accelerate the pace of savings and begin to make asset allocation changes toward less risky, more income-generative assets (e.g., bonds), as one gets closer to retiring and into retirement.

-Simple Bloomberg Barclays U.S. Aggregate Index Model Suggests Low Returns
+Simple Bloomberg U.S. Aggregate Bond Index Model Suggests Low Returns

-Given that the Bloomberg Barclays U.S. Aggregate Index typically has a duration of around five years, its current yield has historically tended to be a reasonable estimate for the total return of the index over the next five years.
-Touchstone uses this model in developing its asset class return outlook for core fixed income.
-Note that in early March after the last data point on this chart, the yield on the AGG index continued to fall to new all-time lows.
+Given that the Bloomberg U.S. Aggregate Bond Index typically had a duration of around five years, its current yield has historically tended to be a reasonable estimate for the total return of the index over the next five years.
+More recently, a higher level of duration has increased the volatility of returns.
+The yield on the Bloomberg U.S. Aggregate Bond Index has risen to a level that is more attractive.

 This commentary is for informational purposes only and should not be used or construed as an offer to sell, a solicitation of an offer to buy, or a recommendation to buy, sell or hold any security.
 There is no guarantee that the information is complete or timely.
 Past performance is no guarantee of future results.
 Investing in an index is not possible.
 Investing involves risk, including the possible loss of principal and fluctuation of value.
 Please visit touchstoneinvestments.com for performance information current to the most recent month-end.